 checkboxes corresponding to the two solutions you’d like to compare.
 The first solution you select becomes the

-If you’d like to switch the First Solution and Second Solution, click the swap
+If you’d like to switch the Primary Solution and Secondary Solution, click the swap

 button.
 Click the